inventree/inventree-docs/docs/companies/manufacturer.md

 ## Manufacturer Parts

-Manufacturer parts are linked to a manufacturer and supplier part: they are the "items" sold by a supplier.
+Manufacturer parts are linked to a manufacturer and supplier part: they are the actual "items" sold by a supplier.

 ### Add Manufacturer Part